German porcelain Piano Baby

 Germany has a long tradition of making porcelain at various factories since the mid-18thC, when Tschirnhaus and Bottger were able to recreate true white porcelain, the likes of which were until then imported directly from China.

-Meissen in Saxony, Rosenthal in Bavaria, KPM [Konigliche Porzellan Manufactur] in Berlin, and the various companies in Volkstedt, Thuringia, are the best known major factories in Germany that produced porcelain, mostly in the form of chinaware & dinnerware, porcelain figurines & dolls, and general decorative porcelain centerpieces.
-Yet, there are literally hundreds of other smaller factories and porcelain studios that engaged in creating magnificent works to the present date.
+Meissen in Saxony, Rosenthal in Bavaria, KPM [Konigliche Porzellan Manufactur] in Berlin, and the various companies in Volkstedt, Thuringia, are the best known major factories in Germany that produced porcelain, mostly in the form of chinaware & dinnerware, figurines & dolls, and general decorative centerpieces.
+Yet, there are literally hundreds of other smaller porcelain factories and studios that engaged in creating magnificent works of art to the present date.
 For example, the general area around Dresden, which also happens to be within a couple of miles from the town of Meissen, has seen a dramatic proliferation of porcelain decorating workshops and studios that purchased blanks primarily from the main Meissen factory and had them decorated by hand.

 Because most pieces from Dresden were decorated in the same style as Meissen, many of the makers marks used by these studios have striking similarities with the original crossed swords marks used by Meissen.
 Most of these similar marks have been documented and a collector should be able to identify whether an item is a true authentic Meissen piece.
 Our databases contain all of these Dresden marks, usually alongside the original Meissen marks for easy and quick comparison.
 These particular imitations are often as good as the original pieces, but their value is usually somewhat less than items from the actual Meissen or KPM porcelain factories.